PowerShell/PowerShell/tools/install-powershell-readme.md

 ## Parameters

-* -includeide - installs vscode and vscode PowerShell extension (only relevant to machines with a desktop environment)
+* -includeide - installs VSCode and VSCode PowerShell extension (only relevant to machines with a desktop environment)
-* -interactivetesting - do a quick launch test of vscode (only relevant when used with -includeide)
+* -interactivetesting - do a quick launch test of VSCode (only relevant when used with -includeide)
 * -skip-sudo-check - use sudo without verifying its availability (hard to accurately do on some distros)
 * -preview - installs the latest preview release of PowerShell core side-by-side with any existing production releases
 * -appimage - perform an AppImage install instead of a native install